 David F. Coursen /

-Dave Coursen, former Attorney, EPA Office of General Counsel, wrote this op-ed discussing how the Inflation Reduction Act will help EPA address the challenges of climate change and support environmental and climate justice.
+Dave Coursen, former Attorney, EPA Office of General Counsel, wrote this op-ed on August 1, 2022, discussing how the Inflation Reduction Act will help EPA address the challenges of climate change and support environmental and climate justice.

 July 5, 2022 / by

 Michael Levin, former Director of Regulatory Reform, EPA Office of Policy, Planning, and Evaluation, wrote this commentary explaining EPA’s rationale in its recent denials of over 100 small refiner exemption requests.

 In addition to the articles above, EPN members contributed to a range of articles on topics such as the Inflation Reduction Act, methane regulation, and West Virginia v.
 EPA.